 If you sit inside an Ateca back-to-back with the new Leon, the Ateca's cabin might look a little dated but it's functional.
 The infotainment screen is positioned in the centre of the dash, usefully high up (ideal for glancing at while driving without having to take your eyes off the road for too long).
 There's a chunky centre console with plenty of useful buttons for everything from starting the engine to adjusting the temperature of the climate control, while a rotary dial lets you flick between drive modes.

-Ambient lighting is standard across the range, while FR and FR Sport feature sports seats which really look the part.
+Ambient lighting is standard across the range, while SEAT Ateca FR and FR Sport feature sports seats that really look the part.
 Leather is standard on higher-spec models, too.

 Handling and ride quality: What is the SEAT Ateca like to drive?

-"If you're looking for a crossover SUV that's fun to drive, your search can end here."
+"If you're looking for a family SUV that's fun to drive, your search can end here."

-No, you don't buy a crossover SUV to chuck around a race track or down a winding road, but the Ateca is comfortably the most nimble car in its class.
+No, you don't buy an SUV to chuck around a race track or down a winding road, but the 2021 SEAT Ateca is comfortably the most nimble car in its class.
 It'll change direction eagerly, remaining level during high-speed cornering and putting alternatives like the Skoda Karoq and Kia Sportage to shame.
 Even the Peugeot 3008, which handles very well, isn't as impressive as the Ateca.